William Hayward (American attorney)

-William Hayward (April 29, 1877 – October 13, 1944) was an American lawyer and commander of the Harlem Hellfighters during World War I.
+William Hayward (April 29, 1877 – October 13, 1944) was an American lawyer and U.S. Army officer known for commanding the Harlem Hellfighters during World War I.

 Early life and education

 Hayward was born on April 29, 1877, in Nebraska City, Nebraska, the son of Nebraska Senator Monroe Hayward and Jane Pelton.
 He graduated from Nebraska City High School in 1893.
 After high school, Hayward attended the University of Nebraska, where he was prominent in athletics and a member of Phi Delta Theta.
 He graduated in 1897.
 He took graduate courses in Munich, Germany, from 1896 to 1897.